 - Practice self-awareness exercises with your extroverted child.
 When a person is aware of their boundaries in relation to the world around them, they can set appropriate goals for self-improvement.

-- Give your child the tools they need to develop a reasonably sized emotional vocabulary.
+- Give them an emotional vocabulary.
+Give your child the tools they need to develop a reasonably sized emotional vocabulary.
 When children learn how to express themselves, they learn how to keep their emotions from preventing flexible thinking.

 - Practice planning skills to reinforce structure.
 Extroverts sometimes choose thrill and excitement over structured activities.
-Although there is knowledge gained, help your child balance their social life with school, structured activities, and scheduled life.
+Help your child balance their social life with school, structured activities, and scheduled life.